-Bc [26] is a numeric processing language that supports arbitrary precision numbers.
+Bc [1] is a numeric processing language that supports arbitrary precision numbers.
 It is generally distributed along with the Linux operating system and is a part of the GNU project.
 We used bc-1.06 for our experiment.
 This version has a known heap overflow error.

-In [6, 7] the bug that is triggered in bc is described.
+[6] describes the bug that is triggered when bc is used.
 A certain heap buffer is not declared wide enough and overflows.
 The code corresponding to the error is shown in Figure 11.
 The heap array arrays declared at line number 167 is overflowed.